uli-heller/uli-java-prototypes/perfidix-microbenchmark/README.md

 * the method using standard java calls is faster when doing only a small number of executions (10)
 * the method based on commons-beanutils is faster when doing a large number of executions (100, 1000)
 * the method based on spring bean wrapper is somewhere in the middle
+* the method using standard java calls combined with a lookup cache is fastest in all runs